-Eufy is an Anker-owned brand that makes some great smart-home kit.
-The RoboVac 30C is the latest in its robot vacuum cleaner range, and sits at the top of the pile with some great new connected features.
+Eufy is an Anker-owned brand that makes some great smart home kit.
+The RoboVac 30C is the latest in its robot vacuum cleaner range, and sits at the top of the pile with some great connected features.

 It's a RoboVac 30 with the addition of Wi-Fi connectivity, allowing you to remotely trigger cleaning from anywhere in the world, and with full Google Assistant and Amazon Alexa integration providing the option for control via voice alongside the traditional mobile app and remote control methods.